plantbreeding/BrAPI/Specification/BrAPI-Genotyping/README.md

 + Parameters
     + referenceDbId (Optional, ) ...
-The ID of the `Refernce` to be retrieved.
+The ID of the `Reference` to be retrieved.
     + referenceSetDbId (Optional, ) ...
-The ID of the `RefernceSet` to be retrieved.
+The ID of the `ReferenceSet` to be retrieved.
     + accession (Optional, ) ...
-If unset, return the reference sets for which the `accession`matches this string (case-sensitive, exact match).
+If set, return the reference sets for which the `accession` matches this string (case-sensitive, exact match).
     + md5checksum (Optional, ) ...
-If specified, return the references for which the`md5checksum` matches this string (case-sensitive, exact match).See `Reference::md5checksum` for details.
+If specified, return the references for which the `md5checksum` matches this string (case-sensitive, exact match).
     + isDerived (Optional, ) ...
 If the reference is derived from a source sequence
     + minLength (Optional, ) ...
 The minimum length of the reference sequences to be retrieved.
     + maxLength (Optional, ) ...
 The maximum length of the reference sequences to be retrieved.